 As an Amazon Associate I earn from qualifying purchases.
 Without Any Extra Cost to You!

-- 1 Different Methods of Growing Peppermint in the Garden
+- 1 Different Methods to Grow Peppermint in the Garden

-- 2 How To Grow & Look After Your Peppermint
+- 3 How To Grow & Look After Your Peppermint from Seed

-Different Methods of Growing Peppermint in the Garden
+Different Methods to Grow Peppermint in the Garden

 Mentha seed is tiny – approximately 14,000 seeds per gram – and difficult to germinate.
 The seeds produce variable results.
 Sometimes with taste and appearance distinct from that of source plants.
 Commercial farmers do vegetative propagation.
 But the root division or stem cuttings give the best results for home gardeners.